khkhiu/khkhiu.github.io/_posts/2021-04-01-sp-kdenlive.md

 title: "Video editing with KdenLive"
 date: "01-04-2021"
 categories:
-  - Singapore Polytechnic
+  - Singapore Polytechnic - Learning process
 tags:
   - Singapore Polytechnic
   - KdenLive
-  - Legacy
+  - Learning process

 ---

-**Legacy tag** Post containing the Legacy tag are projects that have been completed prior to the creation of this site.
-As such, I have attempted to recreate the events to the best of my abilities.
-{: .notice--warning}

 **Engineering Design and Solutions(EDS)** Engineering Design Solutions is module where students are tasked with designing a solution for a given problem statement
 {: .notice--info}